rails/rails/guides/source/getting_started.md

 ```

 Add the corresponding `index` action for that route inside the
-`ArticlesController` in the `app/controllers/articles_controller.rb`
+`ArticlesController` in the `app/controllers/articles_controller.rb` file.
+When
-file.
-The standard practice in Rails is to place the `index` action
+there is an `index` action, the usual practice is to place it as the first
-at the top of the CRUD actions, between the controller class
-declaration and the other actions.
+method in the controller.
 Let's do it:

 ```ruby
 class ArticlesController < ApplicationController